Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 A *cgroup* associates a set of tasks with a set of parameters for one or more subsystems.

-A *subsystem* is a module that makes use of the task grouping facilities provided by cgroups to treat groups of tasks in particular ways.
+A *subsystem* is a module that makes use of the woke task grouping facilities provided by cgroups to treat groups of tasks in particular ways.
 A subsystem is typically a "resource controller" that schedules a resource or applies per-cgroup limits, but it may be